Ryan's Daughter: Plot

-In August 1917, Rosy Ryan, only daughter of the local publican, widower Tom Ryan, is bored with life in Kirrary, an isolated village on the Dingle Peninsula in County Kerry in the south-west of Ireland.
+In August 1917, Rosy Ryan, only daughter of the local publican, widower Thomas Ryan, is bored with life in Kirrary, an isolated village on the Dingle Peninsula in County Kerry in the south-west of Ireland.
 The villagers are Irish nationalists, taunting British soldiers from a nearby army camp.
 Tom Ryan publicly supports the recently suppressed Easter Rising, but secretly serves the British as an informer.
 Rosy falls in love with the village schoolmaster, widower Charles Shaughnessy.
 She imagines, though he tries to convince her otherwise, that he will somehow add excitement to her life.
 They marry and settle in the schoolhouse, but he is a quiet man uninterested in physical love.

 Major Randolph Doryan arrives in October 1917 to take command of the army camp.
 After winning a Victoria Cross on the Western Front, he has a crippled leg and is suffering from shell shock.
 When he visits the pub where Rosy is serving alone, he collapses under a flashback to the trenches and is comforted by her.
 The two kiss passionately until they are interrupted by the arrival of Ryan and others.
 Next day, the two ride to a forest for a passionate liaison and make love for the first time.
 Charles becomes suspicious of Rosy, but keeps his thoughts to himself.

 Charles takes his schoolchildren to the beach, where he notices Doryan's telltale footprints accompanied by a woman's in the sand.
 He tracks the prints to a cave and imagines Doryan and Rosy conducting an affair.
-Local halfwit Michael notices the footprints as well and searches the cave.
-Finding a button from Doryan's uniform, he pins it on his lapel and proudly parades through the village, but suffers abuse from the villagers.
+Local halfwit Michael notices the footprints as well and searches the cave, finding Major Doryan's Victoria Cross.
+He pins it on his lapel and proudly parades through the village, but suffers abuse from the villagers.
 When Rosy comes riding past, Michael approaches her tenderly.
 Between Rosy's dismay and Michael's pantomime, the villagers surmise that she is having an affair with Doryan.